Pipe Viewer: Online Manual

 DISPLAY SWITCHES

-If no display switches are specified, pv behaves as if -p, -t, -e, -r, and -b had been given (i.e. everything except average rate is switched on).
+If no display switches are specified, pv behaves as if -p, -t, -e, -r, and -b had been given.
 Otherwise, only those display types that are explicitly switched on will be shown.

 -p, --progress

 Turn the progress bar on.
-If any inputs are not files, or are unreadable, and no size was explicitly given (with the -s modifier), the progress bar cannot indicate how close to completion the transfer is, so it will just move left and right to indicate that data is moving.
+If any inputs are not files, or are unreadable, and no size was explicitly given (with the -s modifier), the progress bar cannot indicate how close to completion the transfer is, so it will just move left and right to indicate that data is moving - or, with --gauge, the bar will indicate the current rate as a percentage of the maximum rate seen so far.

 -t, --timer